vacp2p/rfc/content/docs/rfcs/21/README.md

 This will gradually result in the extraction of the node's activity pattern which can lead to inference attacks.

 # Wire Specification
-We extend the [HistoryQuery](/spec/13#payloads) protobuf message with two fields of `StartTime` and `EndTime` to signify the time range to be queried.
+We extend the [HistoryQuery](/spec/13#payloads) protobuf message with two fields of `startTime` and `endTime` to signify the time range to be queried.

 ## Payloads